 Why is this important?
 We have two main factors involved.
 Egg and Sperm viability.
 Some females "run fast" and ovulate before day 10.
 Some "run slow" and ovulate well after day 10.
 The canine egg takes forty-eight to sixty hours after ovulation to be ready for conception, and remains viable for up to three days.
-In all from ovulation you have about five days.
-So knowing when this window of opportunity is open is key.
-In particular when you know it takes Sperm time to capacitate and have they a finite window of viability.
+In total from ovulation you have about five days to get the job done.
+So knowing when the window of opportunity is open is absolutely key.
+In particular, when you know it takes Sperm time to capacitate and they too have a finite window of viability.
 Generally, sperm can be expected to be viable in the female up to seven days for a live mating.
 For chilled and frozen semen the timeline is much tighter with sperm viability being around 24 hours for chilled and only 12 hours for frozen.

 Like two ships at sea wishing to exchange passengers while remaining in motion, there is an optimal time for this to happen, the further we get away from the optimal window of opportunity the lower the odds of success.
 As you might imagine, just like the passenger exchange.
 Too early, not all of them will make it, too late you get the same effect, but for different reasons.
 In the sweet spot as many that could make it will.
 So having everything in place at the right time really matters.